hapax/hapax.github.io/assets/simple-physics.md

 \times [1 \text{ cm}] = L^2.
 $$

-Rather than use the units, we can use general formulas, e.g. for the area of a rectangle:
+An alternative to units is using general formulas, e.g. for the area of a rectangle:

 $$
 [\text{area}] = [\text{width}\times \text{height}] = [\text{width}]
 \times [\text{height}] = L^2.
 $$

-Similarly, we can divide out dimensions:
+Dimensions can be divided as well as multiplied:

 $$
 [\text{velocity}] = \left[\frac{\text{distance}}{\text{time}}\right] =
 \frac{[\text{distance}]}{[\text{time}]} = \frac{L}{T}.
 $$

+Be careful however: only *measurements with the same dimensions* can be added and subtracted!
+For instance, it makes no sense to ask what "1 cm + 4 hours" is, but it does make sense to ask for the value of "1 cm + 1 foot".
+The dimension doesn't change.

 Physical laws tell us how measurements depend on each other.